purnur-schneider/purnur-schneider.github.io/docs/index.md

 Our research was often published in financial journals and magazines.
 [Here is a non-comprehensive list of our publications.](research0.md)

-Before that, I was a Senior Financial Analyst with DL Investment Partners, an investment advisor for public pension funds, in Switzerland.
+Prior to that, I was a Senior Financial Analyst with DL Investment Partners, an investment advisor for public pension funds, in Switzerland.
 In that position, I performed manager selection, due diligence, qualitative and quantitative analysis, NAV reconciliation, and tailored client reporting.

 I have additional experience as Teaching/Research Assistant, and Mentor/Grader for the CFA Institute GIRC competition.
 In 2010 I was invited to teach two Masters' courses at Toulouse ESEC Business School - Portfolio Management and Risk Management.
 (Syllaby [here](webdocs/PM Syllabus.pdf) and [here](webdocs/RM Syllabus.pdf)).